Cash Out Refinance Case Study - Kensington Ridge

 The Opportunity

 Kensington Ridge is a 150-unit apartment property that was owned by a local partnership whose original purchase was poorly timed, and the group had insufficient capital to complete their business plan.
-This led to significant deferred structural and cosmetic maintenance.
+This led to significant deferred structural and cosmetic maintenance issues, and the existing ownership group was struggling to maintain occupancy.
 When the property was listed for sale, most buyers avoided it due to these issues.
-This deferred maintenance also deterred most lenders, since occupancy was 80% at best.
 However, Kensington Ridge was located in the center of an obvious growth corridor, it had fundamentally good construction quality, and it was well-located within its submarket.

 The Execution

-We closed the purchase of Kensington Ridge late in the afternoon on New Years Eve using CMBS debt and immediately began investing in curing deferred maintenance and in exterior and interior upgrades.
-Five fires that broke out during the initial ten-year hold period.
-Two of these fires took entire buildings out of service for more than a year.
+We closed the purchase of Kensington Ridge late in the afternoon on New Years Eve using CMBS debt with 76% occupancy.
+Within hours, we began investing in curing deferred maintenance and in exterior and interior upgrades.
+Unfortunately, the first of five resident-caused fires also broke out during the first year, and two of these five fires took entire buildings out of service for more than a year.

-Despite these unwelcome surprises -- and the high costs to insure this property due to its loss history -- we continued with our $1 million upgrade program which involved all new roofing property-wide, new siding, new windows and parking lots.
+Despite these unwelcome surprises -- and the high costs to insure this property due to its fire loss history -- we continued with our $1 million upgrade program which involved installation of all new roofing property-wide, new siding, new windows and new parking lots.
 Interior upgrades included new stainless steel appliances, cabinets, countertops, fixtures, lighing, flooring and paint.
 Within ten years, we doubled gross income and quadrupled NOI.
-This far exceeded our original business plan.
+These results far exceeded our original business plan, in spite of the terribly bad luck with the fires.

 The Lesson